 - Gentle water-based cleanser

-- Treatment serum (niacinamide, peptides, or hydrating)
+- Treatment serum (niacinamide, peptides, or a hydrator)

 - Rich paraben-free moisturizer with ceramides